City guide Solothurn

 - Boat ride on the Aare (in summer) – to the Stork Colony in Altreu and via Büren, whose Old Town features in the National Inventory of Heritage Sites, to bilingual Biel/Bienne.

-- Weissenstein – Solothurn’s local mountain (1291 m) and the Hotel Kurhaus Weissenstein - can be reached by bus on Wednesday, Saturday and Sunday.
-Fine views of Central Switzerland and the Alps.
-Popular area for walking, cycling, cross-country skiing and sledging.
+- Weissenstein – Solothurn's home mountain (1291 m) and the Hotel Kurhaus Weissenstein – are reached in just 10 minutes by panoramic gondola.
+Unique views of central Switzerland and the Alps.
+Hiking, biking, cross-country skiing and sledging.

 - Solothurner Film Days – important platform for Swiss films; independent film producers are well represented here; awarding of the Swiss Film Prize (January).

 - Solothurn Carnival – «Chesslete», torch-lit procession through the Old Town, the participants wear white nightshirts and make a deafening noise.
 Masked balls, burning of the Böögg (February/March).

 - Biertage – an invitation from 20 breweries to celebrate Swiss beer culture during the 9th Solothurn beer days (April).

 - Bike Days – more than 26,000 visitors are likely to view this world of bikes and gather information about the current and future Planet Bike (May).

 - Solothurn Literature Days – a forum for contemporary writing in Switzerland (on Ascension weekend, May).

 - Solothurn Classics – stands for high-standing opera presentations and concerts (June).